 - Phillips 66 Pipeline LLC has created a series of eight free Tailgate Meeting Guides adapted from the Common Ground Alliance’s Best Practices guidance document.
 The free guides are available in English and Spanish and will help you document your safety efforts.
 Using the meeting guides may help mitigate service disruptions, harm to you or your employees, and possible fines and liability for tremendous repair costs.

 - Make reasonable effort to protect and preserve the staking or markings of underground utilities.
 You are responsible to stop excavation and notify the One-Call center via 811 when a facility mark is removed or no longer visible.

-- Phillips 66 Pipeline LLC will be on-site whenever work is being performed very near our facilities.
+- Phillips 66 Pipeline LLC will be on-site whenever work is being performed within 25ft of our facilities.
 A company representative will observe work conditions and has the authority to stop any work that is deemed hazardous to the pipeline or workers.